What are Generative AI tools?

 There is no agreed AI Literacy framework yet in the Higher Education sector to outline necessary skills and competencies for students and academics when using these tools.
 Library Services has compiled a list of considerations below for the use of generative AI tools.

 These considerations are organised according to the continuum of information use and management the library supports.
 They are not intended to be exhaustive.
 For further information consult your course team or tutor and your Subject Librarian.
-The College Academic Misconduct Policy and Procedure addresses the use of generative AI tools and academic integrity should be understood to encompass appropriate use of these tools.
+Imperial's Academic Misconduct Policy and Procedure addresses the use of generative AI tools and academic integrity should be understood to encompass appropriate use of these tools.

 Accordion widget